kimdoh/id_proto/bashintro.md

 We'll need to access the machine to do so, and that requires a trip to your computer's terminal.

-> On Macs, open `Terminal` from the Application Folder.
+> On Macs or Linux machines, open `Terminal` from the Application Folder.
+> On Windows, install [Cygwin](https://www.cygwin.com) and the [ssh daemon](http://www.howtogeek.com/howto/41560/how-to-get-ssh-command-line-access-to-windows-7-using-cygwin/)